the-garbage-game/thegarbagegame-old/README.md

 > [!WARNING]
 > This is the **old** version of the repo.
 Nothing is being update here anymore.
-> Go tot he new one for the current version
+> Go to the new one for the current version

 ## About
 The Garbage Game was originally an entry for the [Caring for our Watersheds](https://caringforourwatersheds.com/) contest.
 It's purpose is to alert people of areas in their community with lots of litter, and reward people for cleaning it up.
 For more information on the project, check out our [proposal](https://docs.google.com/document/d/1k0FpT4Au05AOyUyrp7CIQXZwANTp-ZvLDw6DBLETVSo/edit?usp=sharing).